 We were pretty blown away by the performance of the Epson EX3260, especially when compared to some of the other devices that we looked at in this price range.
 It offers excellent picture quality with a native resolution of 800 x 600.
 It’s bright too, with a 3,300 lumen light output that means you can comfortably use it during daylight hours.

 During our testing, we found little to dislike about the Epson’s picture quality.
 We evaluated its brightness and color rendering abilities in a variety of lighting environments.
-Whether we were watching animated content, World Cup highlights or detailed dramas, the Epson didn’t miss a step.
-In dark and bright viewing environments, images were always clear and detailed and there was never motion blur.
+Whether we were watching animated content, sports highlights or detailed dramas, the Epson didn’t miss a step.
+In dark and bright viewing environments, images were always clear and detailed and there was never any motion blur or image distortion.

 As we’ve already mentioned though, this is a big “mini” projector, and it has one of the largest throw ratios of any projector that we reviewed at 1.5:1.
 This means that it’s not really suitable for use in small spaces, and you may struggle to set it up in a standard sized living room.
 It’s designed for projecting to sizes between 30-350 inches, depending on the distance between the device and the screen.
 The recommended distance range is between 0.88 – 10.44 m, so at a couple of meters away, you’re going to have quite a dinky projection.

 Speaker quality was not an afterthought with the Epson EX3260 either, as it is on most mini projectors.
 We found the EX3260’s 2-watt speaker to be robust and well-engineered, and it should be able to fill larger rooms without sounding thin or distorted.
 However, despite being much larger than the other projectors, it only offered the same speaker wattage as the smallest devices.
 Given its expansive throw ratio, you’d expect even more speaker power to back it up.